nsmeds/retask/README.md

 To install, clone this repo and `cd` into the repo directory.
 Run `npm install` to install dependencies and `npm start` to start the development server.

-A live version of the app is [here] (https://nsmeds.github.io/retask).
+A live version of the app is [here](https://nsmeds.github.io/retask).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).